Country-Made Bombs and Improvised Explosive Devices (IEDs)

 Pipe, pressure-cooker, tiffin and nail bombs

-Once you move past the desi bomb, the next four families are defined by their containers.
-Memorise the container, the typical charge, and at least one named Indian incident for each.
+Beyond the desi bomb, the next four families are defined by their containers.
+Each has a typical charge and a documented Indian incident that illustrates the forensic pattern.

 Pipe bombs.
 Steel or PVC pipe sealed at both ends with threaded end caps, packed with low or high explosive, fitted with a fuse or electrical initiator.
 The end caps fragment on detonation and form the primary shrapnel.
 Common in Indian Maoist (CPI-Maoist) insurgency casework in the Bastar belt and in early IRA campaigns.
 Recovered end-cap fragments often retain partial thread patterns that match a specific hardware lot.